Isulan: The Kalawag Settlement

 Then, the early settlers decided to call and register the settlement as "Kalawag Settlement District of LASEDECO".
 The area comprising the town site covers approximately 400 hectares.

 Immigrants from Visayas and Luzon had now come in shiploads.
 The most numerous batch was the "PACSA" group headed by Pedro Gabriel and Bienvenido Pamintuan otherwise known as the "Presidential Assistance Commission on Social Amelioration of the President Ramon Magsaysay.
 His group consisted of the erstwhile and rebellious surrenderees belonging to HUKBALAHAPs from Pampanga.

 On June 21, 1969, President Marcos, signed R.A.
 No. 5960, creating the municipality of Bagumbayan which cost Isulan more than 85% of its original land area.
 But of the original land area of 336,000 hectares, only 49,551 hectares were left and the 48 barrios were reduced to 17.

 Upon the passage of H.B.
 No. 5020 dividing the province of Cotabato, the Municipal Council of Isulan passed Resolution No. 17 dated May 31, 1972, requesting Congressman Salipada K. Pendatun and Gov. Carlos B. Cajelo that Isulan be made a capital town.

 On November 22, 1973, P.D.
-No. 341 was issued dividing Cotabato provinces, namely; Sultan Kudarat, Maguindanao, and North Cotabato.
+No. 341 was issued dividing Cotabato provinces, namely; Sultan Kudarat, Maguindanao del Sur, Maguindanao del Norte and North Cotabato.
 At the same time, Isulan, which is in the center of the new province, was made its capital.

-Security incidences

-On August 28, 2018, at 8:34 pm, there were three casualties and 36 hurt during the Hamungaya Festival when an improvised explosive device went off in Barangay Kalawag 3, in front of J and H marketing, National Highway.
-Five days later, on September 2, at 11:35 pm, another bomb exploded in an Internet cafe leaving one casualty and 15 hurt, four of them in critical condition.
-Authorities blamed both incidences on Bangsamoro Islamic Freedom Fighters.

-On April 3, 2019, 18 people, including children, were injured when an improvised explosive device exploded at Carlitos Chicken House, possibly motivated by extortion.

-On September 7, 2019, at 7 am, an improvised explosive device went off in front of the public market, leaving seven people injured.